8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Why you do it- stuck Between a rock and a hard place, you need someone to listen to because it never goes well when you try and talk to Mom.
 Instead, you chew your husband and/or best friend’s ear off with the same complaints.
 Troopers that they are, even they get worn out with the same old story time after time, especially when they aren’t the ones that can change things.

 What’s likely to happen –They get worn out, and it never really scratches where you itch.
-The same issues with Mom keep happening, like groundhogs day.
+The same issues with Mom keep happening, like Groundhog Day.
 Depression and anxiety get a foothold in your psyche as hopelessness sets in.

-At this point, I need to make one thing perfectly clear.
+At this point, I need to make one thing clear.

-But you would be wrong in thinking that there was something wrong with you.
-You see, your survival brain, trying to keep you alive and well, made some bargains in early childhood and signed contracts with Mom that aren’t healthy for you now.
+But you would be wrong in thinking that something was wrong with you.
+You see your survival brain, trying to keep you alive and well, made some bargains in early childhood and signed contracts with Mom that aren’t healthy for you now.
 Your evolutionary mandate to make it work with the one God gave you was in full operation.

-The problem now is- you don’t know those contracts to put mom’s needs ahead of your own are way past their expiration dates and sorely in need of an upgrade.
-You may be using an old operating system even though you are a grown adult woman, yet the assumptions mom makes are a product of a time when she had full power over you.
+The problem now is that you don’t know those contracts to prioritize mom’s needs over your own, which are way past their expiration dates and sorely need an upgrade.
+You may be using an old operating system even though you are a grown adult woman, yet the assumptions mom makes are a product of a time when she had complete power over you.

 Here’s the problem… and it’s not you!

-Unfortunately, all of your approaches are dependent on her willingness to at least meet you halfway.
+Unfortunately, all of your approaches depend on her willingness to meet you halfway.
 However, that particular chip is missing.

 Exactly why these strategies for dealing with a narcissistic mother don’t work

 A) Working for mom’s approval – if she is narcissistic, she needs to be superior; therefore, you need to be inferior.
 Ergo, she can’t give you the approval you crave.
 She would lose her advantage.
-It isn’t because she is evil; it’s because the defenses she uses to keep her from falling into a cauldron of self-loathing demand she come out on top.
+Get it?
+It isn’t because she is evil; the defenses she uses to keep her from falling into a cauldron of self-loathing demand she come out on top are in operation.

 B) Waiting to get Mom’s permission to take charge of your adult life – Chances are you don’t even know you are doing it.
-You’ve been trained all of your life to take the subservient position so as not to rock the boat, challenge mom, or upset her.
+You’ve been trained all your life to take the subservient position to not rock the boat, challenge Mom, or upset her.
 Yet, it is in your vocal tone, the way you ask a question rather than make a statement.
 You think if you don’t threaten her, she will grant you permission to do what’s best for you.

 The truth is, if Mom is narcissistic, she needs to keep you subservient (under her), so she treats your deference as a weakness and refuses to grant you permission.